 Along the way, I am sure there are stories you can tell the kids about who and who and what are the funny things that happened to them.

 Apart from doing fun projects at home, the family can also visit the museum, go fishing or camping in the country.
 Many of us live in the city.
 We are just so used to racing around with little time to stop and think of what we like to do.
 Holiday is a good time to slow down, relax and explore new things to do and new places to visit as a family.
 If we can spend a bit of time to plan for what to do in the holiday, it can be the most fun and enriching experience for the kids and the parents.

 - START A PROJECT TO LEARN ABOUT THINGS AROUND THEM

 There are always things that we can learn simply by observing and recording things around us.
 School holiday is a good time to train the kids to have fun learning about their world with a different approach - by observation and recording what they see.

 Learn about the weather.
 Start a project to monitor the weather for a few weeks.
 Create a daily chart to shows if it is sunny, cloudy or rain.
-Use graphic.
-Play the weather man forecasting weather change.
+Use graphics.
+Play the weatherman forecasting weather change.
 Observe the latest fashions, get them playing outdoors, Look at the trees and flowers.
-Take photos of people, sky, trees and flowers.
+Take photos of people, sky, trees, and flowers.